rCore-OS Lab3: Time-sharing Multi-tasking

 Up to this point, we will refer to one execution of the application (which is also a control flow) as a task, and the execution slice or idle slice on a time slice of the application execution as a ” computational task slice” or ” idle task slice”.
 However, once all task slices of an application are completed, a task of the application is completed.
 Switching from a task in one application to a task in another application is called task switching.
 To ensure that the switched task continues correctly, the operating system needs to support “pausing” and “resuming” the execution of the task.

 Again, we see the familiar “pause – resume” combination.
 Once a control flow needs to support “suspend-continue”, it needs to provide a mechanism for switching the control flow, and it needs to ensure that the program execution continues to execute correctly before the control flow is switched out and after it is switched back in.
 This requires that the state of program execution (also called the context), i.e., the resources that change synchronously during execution (e.g., registers, stacks, etc.), remains unchanged or changes within its expectation.
 Not all resources need to be saved, in fact only those that are still useful for the correct execution of the program and are at risk of being overwritten when it is switched out are worth saving.
-These resources that need to be saved and restored are called Task Context
+These resources that need to be saved and restored are called Task Contexts.

 Design and Implementation of Task Switching